 The rated entity or its related entities did participate in the rating process for this rating action.
 DBRS Morningstar had access to the accounts and other relevant internal documents of the rated entity or its related entities in connection with this rating action.

-This rating is endorsed by DBRS Ratings Limited for use in the United Kingdom, and by DBRS Ratings GmbH for use in the European Union, respectively.
+This rating is endorsed by DBRS Ratings Limited (DBRS Morningstar) for use in the European Union.
 The following additional regulatory disclosures apply to endorsed ratings:

-Each of the principal methodologies/principal asset class methodologies employed in the analysis addressed one or more particular risks or aspects of the rating and were factored into the rating decision.
-Specifically, the Global Methodology for Rating Banks and Banking Organisations (June 8, 2020) was utilized to evaluate the Issuer, the DBRS Morningstar Criteria: Guarantees and Other Forms of Support (May 31, 2021) was used to rate the subsidiary guaranteed by the Issuer and the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings (February 3, 2021) was used to assess ESG factors.
+Each of the principal methodologies/principal asset class methodologies and criteria employed in the analysis addressed one or more particular risks or aspects of the rating and were factored into the rating decision, Specifically, the Global Methodology for Rating Banks and Banking Organisations was utilized to evaluate the Issuer, while the DBRS Morningstar Criteria: Guarantees and Other Forms of Support was used to rate the subsidiary guaranteed by the Issuer.

 Generally, the conditions that lead to the assignment of a Negative or Positive trend are generally resolved within a 12-month period.
 DBRS Morningstar’s outlooks and ratings are monitored.

-Lead Analyst: Michael McTamney, CFA, Senior Vice President – Global FIG
+Lead Analyst: Michael McTamney, CFA, Vice President – Global FIG

 For more information on this credit or on this industry, visit www.dbrsmorningstar.com.